kevinmaravillas/MobileClient/README.md

 Machine Learning for Network-Denied Environments (MINDE) is a machine learning project based on network-denied environments, aiming to combine cloud-based servers and web clients with mobile clients.
 MobileClient is part of the project which is a mobile application developed for iOS and Android platforms using Expo Go React Native and Expo Go.

 ## MobileClient Overview
-It enables the collection and classification of images directly from the phone’s camera or from its photo library.
-If the automatic classification is not correct, the user can relabel it, potentially with a label that has never been seen before.
+   Moblie Client works by collecting and sorting images from your phone's camera or photo library.
+If the automatic classification is incorrect, the user can relabel it, perhaps with labels they have never seen before.
-When a network connection is available, the mobile client will upload new images to the server along with any user-supplied labels.
-The server and its web client allow users to retrain/fine-tune the classification model with this new data and send the new model back to the mobile client.
+   When a network connection is available, the mobile client uploads the new image to the server along with the user-supplied tags.
+The server and its web client allow the user to retrain/fine-tune the classification model using this new data and send the new model back to the mobile client.
-Alternatively, when communication with the server is not possible, the mobile client will attempt to use peer-to-peer communication with another mobile client to exchange images, labels, and updated models.
+   When unable to communicate with the server, the mobile client will attempt to exchange images, labels, and updated models using peer-to-peer communication with another mobile client.

 ### Video Demo:
 https://github.com/kevinmaravillas/MobileClient/assets/146474106/88bdbc7c-3053-4340-8825-408c39df6d38